 Negative: Wonderfully complicated language.
 Customer service sucks and I can’t find peanut butter and cheddar cheese when I need it.

+-Do you have any tips for our readers about living in France?
 I would just say, that it’s harder than I ever dreamed it would be, but more wonderful than I could have ever imagined.
 Is that good enough?

 I haven't done a Barbie Dream House post in awhile so I thought I'd post some video footage I took just before we moved in.